 The main challenge in exposure blending is keeping the overall effect of the image natural.
 Without a smooth transition between the exposures, the blended image will not look harmonious and likely to be unusable.

 Unlike other selection tools, luminosity masks are self-feathered which is ideal to achieve that smooth transition.
 The luminance based selection methodology also provides a quick and efficient way to create selections for blending.

 In this tutorial, you’re going to see how luminosity masks can help you work faster, better and more productive in the blending workflow.

 Although I use Photoshop, the post-processing steps explained here are generic and the same principles can be applied to other software that supports layer masking.

 The details of luminosity masks are thoroughly explained in this article.
 But for the purpose of this tutorial, I’ll explain it in brief.

-It’s a way of making selection in your image based on the luminosity value of the pixels.
+It’s a way of making a selection in your image based on the luminosity value of the pixels.
 A technique first pioneered by a photographer called Tony Kuyper.

 The benefit of luminosity masks is the precise and quantitative method of making the selection.
 Also, the self-feathering nature of the masks is what makes it unique and preferred by photographers.